There's a lot of talk about "Just VOTE".

 or worry about "spoiler" candidates.

-This is the common sense way to strengthen democracy and make our elections more equitable, fair, and meaningful.
+This is the common sense, well-tested way to strengthen democracy and make our elections more equitable, fair, and meaningful.

 Problems that RCV helps dissolve: